RAW MATERIALS

 ACACIA ARABICA

 The bark of the Acacia has been traditionally used to produce Arabic gum.
-Although this is mainly used as a thickener and stabilizer in the food industry, it is also a fast dye on cotton.
+Although this is mainly used as a thickener and stabilizer in the food industry, it is also a fast dye on fabrics.
 Each part of this tree has medicinal properties- malaria, sore throat (aerial part), toothache (bark), and more.
 According to South Indian “witchcraft” wearing Acacia Arabica accessories keeps evil eyes away.

 We employ the Arabica bark powder to produce beautiful light to dark brown and grey shades.